mhofman/proposal-native-promise-adoption/README.md

 This proposal implements that adoption, for native promises that are a base promise identified as having a `%Promise.prototype%` proto.
 This matches the intent of `Await` and `PromiseResolve` to continue using the `.then` mechanism for derived promises, and the proposed semantics of https://github.com/tc39/ecma262/pull/3689 to use a prototype based check not subject to pollution.

 If wholesale adoption through resolve functions is not web compatible, the proposal would pivot to at least changing the semantics of `return` in async functions to perform an adoption (solving issue https://github.com/tc39/ecma262/issues/2770).
+We could also investigate opt-in signals from the application, either implicit (`async` code parsed), or explicit.

 ## Relation to other PRs and proposals